 Math Problems by Henry Hintermeister

-If there’s one thing dogs hate more than school, it’s homework – or at least math homework.
+If there’s one thing dogs hate more than school, it’s homework — or at least math homework.
 If nothing else, Rover can provide moral support.
-Artist Henry Hintermeister certainly wasn’t a household name, but he did at least sixteen Country Gentleman covers, all terrific ones, of kids.
+The artist, Henry Hintermeister, certainly wasn’t a household name, but he did at least 16 Country Gentleman covers, all terrific ones, of kids.

 School’s Out by Ray C. Strang